 5.)
 Seal your server room off from the rest of your facility.

-Another best practice if you do not have control of the facility's temperature control is to seal the space where the equipment is stored.
-That means no windows or doors, no missing tiles, gaps under the door or cracks where air can escape.
-You will need a dedicated AC unit or precision cooling appliance but then you close any vents from the facility to prevent the facilities HVAC system compromising the dedicated cooling system performance.
+Winters can be especially bad for overheating small server rooms.
+As the weather cools down, your facilities AC will inevitably be switched to heat.
+This can mean hot 76°(or more) air being pushed into your server room.
+Another best practice if you do not have control of the facility’s temperature control is to seal the space where the equipment is stored.
+That means keeping the door closed at all times, no missing ceiling tiles, and filling in any gaps where air can escape.
+You will need a dedicated AC unit or precision cooling appliance but then you can prevent the facilities HVAC system from compromising the climate for your servers.

 6.)
 Keep your server room for server and network equipment only.

 There should be no reason to have anything but your critical server and networking equipment in your server room.
 Do not use it for storage of other materials, or a spare IT office.
 More things in the room mean more the AC unit will need to cool and push air around.
 For the most part, the room should be kept closed and locked as much as possible to maintain the proper environmental conditions.